-Sonairte was established in 1986 by members of the local community and concerned environmentalists to promote environmental awareness and education.
-The founders, several of whom remain on the present Board of Directors, drew inspiration from organisations such as the Centre for Alternative Technology in Wales, the HDRA (now Garden Organic) in the UK and the Permaculture Research Institute in Australia.
-Sonairte has been certified as an organic food producer with the Irish Organic Farmers and Growers Association since 1986 and has been teaching organic horticulture and providing courses in various aspects of environmental education ever since.
+Sonairte was established as a charity in 1988 by members of the local community and concerned environmentalists to promote environmental awareness and education.
+The founders drew inspiration from organisations such as the Centre for Alternative Technology in Wales, the HDRA (now Garden Organic) in the UK and the Permaculture Research Institute in Australia, and from activists such as Fernando Pereira after whom a courtyard is named.
+Sonairte has been certified as an organic food producer with the Irish Organic Farmers and Growers Association since 1986 and subsequently by Irish Organic Trust, and has been teaching organic horticulture and providing courses in various aspects of environmental education ever since.

 Sonairte is a registered charity and welcomes tax efficient gifts.

 Our Vision: to be a community hub enabling people to live more sustainably to address the twin environmental crises the world currently faces – the climate crisis and the biodiversity crisis.

 Our Mission: to be an educational centre which will protect and

 increase understanding of the natural environment, and will educate the public

 and schools in ways of conserving the environment.